enpengxu/libiocp/README.md

 libiocp
 =======

-Easy and powerful iocp library for c++
+Easy and powerful asynchronous network library for c++.
+Just few lines for building server to support thousands connections.